Project Director: Sarah Horton

 To enrich worship by engaging the arts in order to promote healing and understanding in the midst of social injustices.

-How will your project impact the worship life and habits of the congregation?
+In what ways has your project engaged your congregation so that it impacts the worship life and habits of the congregation?

-What might be your greatest challenges (or challenging opportunities)?
+What issues have been your greatest challenges (or challenging opportunities)?